wints/documentation/ingredients/sdk_setup/init_session.md

 {% endhighlight %}
 {% endtab %}
 {% tab swift %}
-For **Swift**, you will need to add a bridging header in order to use Branch in your project's files.
+For **Swift, you will need to add a bridging header in order to use Branch in your project.
 For help on adding a bridging header, see [this StackOverflow answer](http://stackoverflow.com/a/28486246/1914567).

 {% highlight swift %}
 let branch: Branch = Branch.getInstance()